victordelva/codechallence-task-board/README.md

 * Once in Done, cards cannot go back
 * Moving cards to DONE will trigger a confirmation dialog
 * All actions on the board must be validated at least server-side
-* Board to be stored in Local Storage
+* BoardComponent to be stored in Local Storage

 ## What we value